 colloquium is English and all submissions must be also in English.

-To apply to the DC, describe your proposed dissertation topic in up to 5
+To apply to the DC, submit up to 5 pages including figures, references,

 The research proposal should: